isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-darwin-in-cambridge-and-wallace-in-the-malay-archipelago.md

 Undaunted, Wallace prepared for another collecting expedition, this time to the Malay Archipelago; what is now Singapore, Malaysia, Indonesia and East Timor.
 With the help of government money for his ticket, Wallace arrived in the bustling entrepôt of Singapore on 18 April 1854.

 Over the next eight years Wallace made dozens of expeditions.
-His voyage correspondence was recently published, which together with his illuminating book <i>The Malay Archipelago</i> (1869), paints a rich picture of the peoples and nature of the 1850s and 1860s.[^9] Ultimately Wallace's collection totalled 125,660 specimens 01 insects, birds, shells and mammals.
+His voyage correspondence was recently published, which together with his illuminating book <i>The Malay Archipelago</i> (1869), paints a rich picture of the peoples and nature of the 1850s and 1860s.[^9] Ultimately Wallace's collection totalled 125,660 specimens of insects, birds, shells and mammals.
 In inflated versions of the story, Wallace painstakingly collected all of these specimens himself.
 But recent historical research has revealed that Wallace employed more than 30 fulltime assistants to aid him in his task, one of whom, Charles Allen and his own assistants, collected about 40,000 specimens.[^10] Altogether, Wallace's assistants, particularly a Malay lad named Ali from Sarawak, probably collected more than half of the total number.

 In 1855, while staying in Sarawak, Wallace wrote his first theoretical paper on species: “On the law which has regulated the introduction of new species.”
 In heroic accounts of Wallace, the paper is represented as if it was the first to have outlined the modern theory of evolution minus only the “mechanism” of natural selection.